A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Dark matter halos and their assembly

 \section{Dark matter halos and their assembly}

 A key component in the current $\Lambda$CDM paradigm of galaxy formation is the assembly of dark matter halos -- dynamically stable clumps produced by gravitational instability of the cosmic density field, within which galaxies form and evolve.
-As we will show later, the early assembly of dark matter halos at high redshift is crucial for determining where and when the formation of the first generation of stars and the seeds of black halos occurs (\S\ref{sec:seeding}), as well as the bursty growth of these seeds that is essential for them to grow into SMBHs (\S\ref{sec:growing}).
+As to be detailed later, the early assembly of dark matter halos at high $z$ is crucial input for the seeding (Appendix~\ref{app:sec:seeding}) and growing procedures (Appendix~\ref{app:sec:growing}).
 Here we briefly summarize the properties and assembly histories of dark matter halos that are relevant to the description of our model.